 - a.
-If a repeat Professional Experience is offered, the Student must: - 1.
+If a repeat Professional Experience is offered, the student must: - 1.
 Re-enrol in the corresponding unit and complete all components in the following year. - 2.
-Meet with the Director of Professional Experience to review their Action Plan, discussing their understanding of the reasons for failure, and explaining the process that they will use to implement their Action Plan. - b.
-If a repeat Professional Experience is not offered by the Dean of Education or delegate, the Student is advised and counselled regarding this decision made by the Dean of Education to exit the course.
+Meet with the Director of Professional Experience to review their Action Plan, discuss their understanding of the reasons for failure, and explain the process that they will use to implement their Action Plan. - b.
+If a repeat Professional Experience is not offered by the Dean of Education or delegate, the student is advised and counselled regarding this decision made by the Dean of Education to exit the course.

-3.4.1 Flowchart Procedure for Student at Risk on Professional Experience
+3.4.1 Flowchart Procedure for Students to Progress on Professional Experience